kenchan0824/orca-sol-bot/README.md

 ## Usage

-Subscribe to `@OrcaSolBot` on Telegram and input your Solana wallet address.
+Subscribe to `@OrcaSolBot` on Telegram and paste your Solana wallet address.

 <img src="./demo.jpg" width=50%/>